Fortran compilers

-CAMB internally uses modern (object-oriented) Fortran 2008 for most numerical calculations, and needs a recent fortran compiler to build the numerical library.
+CAMB internally uses modern (object-oriented) Fortran 2008 for most numerical calculations (see docs), and needs a fortran compiler to build the numerical library.
 The recommended compilers are

 The gfortran compiler is part of the standard “gcc” compiler package, and may be pre-installed on recent unix systems.
 Check the version using “gfortran –version”.